 Like Hula-Hoops, Bell Bottoms, and

 “I Love Lucy” Re-Runs

-In a poor economy, proud and responsible
+In a poor economy, proud and responsible people prefer to

 Urban farming isn’t such a new

 concept, though.
 It’s arecycled idea from the past, recently popularized by the First Lady’s garden at the White House,

 and Martha Stewart’s highly publicized and charming flock of chickens.
 The government encourages this trend